iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part I, Introduction.md

 ---
 ### **Continue Next time**

-See [Catalyst Acceleration Part III, Error Control](Catalyst%20Acceleration%20Part%20III,%20Error%20Control.md) for more details on how claims on the estimating sequence, the error bounds on the inner algorithm are combined together to show the overall convergence of the algorithm.
+See [Catalyst Acceleration Part III, Total Complexity](Catalyst%20Acceleration%20Part%20III,%20Total%20Complexity.md) for more details on how claims on the estimating sequence, the error bounds on the inner algorithm are combined together to show the overall convergence of the algorithm.